A message from the program coordinators…

 If you have questions or concerns about the contents of this document, you may contact either one of us at any time:

 Please also note that we are both here as resources for you in the event that you feel a member of our learning community (particularly a member of the tutoring staff) is treating you unfairly or otherwise not adhering to the guidelines we’ve set forth.
-Alternatively, if you don’t feel comfortable speaking with one of us, you may contact Dr. Lisa Lenze of the Office of Graduate and Undergraduate Academic Affairs to discuss your concerns.
+Alternatively, if you don’t feel comfortable speaking with one of us, you may contact Dr. Fatima Ferguson, Assistant Director of Student Engagement Programs, to discuss your concerns.

 Thanks for your cooperation, and here’s to a productive and successful semester!